nanocloudio/nanocloud/docs/specification.md

    - `SecurityPolicyViolation` – unknown/unsupported capabilities or missing `allowPrivileged=true`.
    - `PrivilegeEscalationDenied` – the host refused to apply the requested capability set (e.g., insufficient privileges or kernel policy).

-These events include actionable hints (e.g., “Capability 'CAP_SYS_ADMIN' is not allowed” or “Failed to configure effective capabilities...”) so operators do not have to inspect controller logs to understand why a bundle failed.
+These events include actionable hints (e.g., “Capability 'CAP_SYS_ADMIN' is not allowed”, “Failed to configure effective capabilities...”, or “Defaults drop all caps; set spec.security.allowPrivileged/extraCapabilities to opt-in”) so operators do not have to inspect controller logs to understand why a bundle failed.

 The event payload mirrors the bundle namespace/name and surfaces under `nanocloud bundle events --reason SecurityPolicyViolation`, allowing automation to alert on misconfigured workloads.